-Ilka was diagnosed with type one diabetes in 1990.
+Ilka was diagnosed with Type one diabetes in 1990.
 Since then, she has been increasingly involved in the online diabetes community.
-She spends most of her free time inpiring other people living with diabetes to live their life to the fullest, and trying to correct mis-information about T1D.
+She spends most of her free time inspiring other people living with diabetes to live their life to the fullest, and trying to correct mis-information about Type 1 diabetes.

-The fact that there are so many rumours and false information about diabetes out there and people still getting told they can not do/eat this or that because of diabetes.
-Also the great feedback i get for what i am doing and the feeling of being an inspiration for someone to live a great life with diabetes keeps me going.
+The fact that there are so many rumors and false information about Type 1 diabetes out there and people still getting told they can not do/eat this or that because of diabetes.
+Also the great feedback I get for what I am doing and the feeling of being an inspiration for someone to live a great life with diabetes keeps me going.
 Living with diabetes, also working in the diabetes space and spending most of my free time on diabetes-related projects may sound kind of weird and too much.
-But as long as i can see the impact of what i am doing, I cannot imagine doing anything else.
+But as long as I can see the impact of what I am doing, I cannot imagine doing anything else.

 Never compare your diabetes with someone else’s diabetes.